UQatKIT/Eikonax/docs/usage/derivatives.md

 ```

 The `tensor_field_object` is an intelligent mapping for any valid input vector $\mathbf{m}$.
 For
-demonstration purposes, we simply create a random inpur vector and build the tensor field with the
+demonstration purposes, we simply create a random input vector and build the tensor field with the
 [`assemble_field`][eikonax.tensorfield.TensorField.assemble_field] method,
 ```py
 import numpy as np